ericmoritz/collection-protobuf/README.md

 ## Compatibility with `collection+json`

-`collection+protobuf` tries to maintain structural compatibility with `collection+json` but favors stronger typing for the payload.
+`collection+protobuf` tries to maintain structural compatibility with `collection+json` but favors complex strongly typed data for the payload.

 `collection+protobuf` uses a `pb` field to prevent conflicts with services that want to provide a simpler `collection+json` `data`